bt919/wordle/README.md

 # Wordle Clone

 ## Introduction
 This project is a clone of the game Wordle.
-It uses vite and typescript on the frontend, fastify and typescript on the backend, and postgresql for the database.
+It uses vite,react and typescript on the frontend, fastify and typescript on the backend, and postgresql for the database.

 ### Features